 Of the 18 coaches who underwent Asian Football Confederation (AFC) A-license advanced coaching course in December last year, 12 coaches qualified the course.

-Dorji Khandu was the lone AFC A-license
+Dorji Khandu was the lone AFC A-license holder until the current batch |

 Two coaches were put on the provisional pass and three did not get through the course.